Your Role in Preventing Crime

 Report other problems and incidents.

-While UHDPS is not responsible for dealing with all problems brought to its attention, we do make every effort to address the problem with the appropriate University department or government agency.
+While UHPD is not responsible for dealing with all problems brought to its attention, we do make every effort to address the problem with the appropriate University department or government agency.

 Get help with personal problems.